usmaniqbal998/ABN_Amro_Assessment/README.md

 - [x] on click of any Tv Show Card a nice popup opens that shows show details and previous episodes in a horizontal slider

-### View Show Details
+## Project Demo Video

-On Following link you can see (demo video)[https://drive.google.com/file/d/14FiiuoLH-YXREtSsjJWWdpJSgORQyU7H/view?usp=sharing] of project.
+On Following link you can see ( demo video ) [ https://drive.google.com/file/d/14FiiuoLH-YXREtSsjJWWdpJSgORQyU7H/view?usp=sharing ] of project.